SwedishLesbian/coterie/docs/index.md

 See `docs/conversion-checklist.md` and `docs/component-roadmap.md` for the complete task list.
 Current priorities:

-1. Implement the CharacterList view
+1. Complete the LARP trait system implementation
-2. Complete character import/export cycle
+2. Implement the Challenge Resolution System for LARP play
-3. Add validation to the character creation dialog
+3. Extend support to other character types (Werewolf, Mage, etc.)
-4. Implement character data loading/saving
+4. Complete character import/export cycle
-5. Begin work on Werewolf character sheet
+5. Add validation to the character creation dialog

 ### Document Updates